 A barrier-breaking computer science and cyber security introduction for high school students

-Computer Science for Cyber Security (CS4CS) is a FREE, three-week, full-day summer program providing an introduction on the fundamentals of cyber security and computer science at the NYU Tandon School of Engineering.
+Computer Science for Cyber Security (CS4CS) is a FREE, three-week, full-day summer program providing an introduction on the fundamentals of cybersecurity and computer science at NYU Tandon School of Engineering.
 Through this program, we strive to educate and empower a new generation of engineers in an inclusive environment that breaks down barriers that have historically led to the underrepresentation of women and minorities in STEM.
-The CS4CS program celebrates the diverse perspectives and experience that young women and minorities bring to computer science and will encourage tomorrow’s cyber security professionals to do the same.
-No background or experience in cyber security or computer programming is needed in order to apply, only your interest and enthusiasm.
+The CS4CS program celebrates the diverse perspectives and experience that young women and minorities bring to computer science and will encourage tomorrow’s cybersecurity professionals to do the same.
+No background or experience in cybersecurity or computer programming is needed in order to apply, only your interest and enthusiasm.

 The program is led by members of the Department of Computer Science and Engineering and the Offensive Security, Incident Response and Internet Security (OSIRIS) Laboratory.
 We are excited to announce that this year’s CS4CS program will be supported by The Depository Trust & Clearing Corporation (DTCC).

 Housing, transportation, and meals are not provided.
 Participants must live year-round in New York City or smaller neighboring cities (see above).
-Click here for sample syllabus and topics covered.
+View a sample syllabus and topics covered.
 There is NO COST to apply or to attend.

 Important Dates and Info